alttch/eva-hmi-block_ui/doc/dashboard.rst

 usually must be overriden.
 Default step is *1*.

-If *can_off: true* slider option is specified, unit *OFF* action (set status to *0*) will be executed if slider is scrolled to the extreme left.
+If *can_off: true* slider option is specified, unit *OFF* action (set status to *0*) is executed if slider is moved to the extreme left.

 To be displayed, a button must be included in a :ref:`control block<control-blocks>`.